GoogleCloudPlatform/click-to-deploy/k8s/django/README.md

 kubectl get pods -l app.kubernetes.io/name=$APP_INSTANCE_NAME --namespace "$NAMESPACE"
 ```

-To check the current image used by Pods in the `NGINX` Kubernetes application,
+To check the current image used by Pods in the `Django` Kubernetes application,
 run the following command:

 ```shell